oracle-samples/netsuite-suitecloud-samples/MCP-Sample-Tools/README.md

 To view custom tool script execution logs in NetSuite 2026.1, you must update your custom tool implementations to use the new specifications and the `toolset` SDF object after your account is upgraded.
 New scripts should also use these specifications if you want to use the logging feature.
 For details and step-by-step instructions on how to update your custom tools, read [How to Update Custom Tool Scripts for Execution Log Support in NetSuite 2026.1 (SuiteAnswers ID: 1024036)](https://suiteanswers.custhelp.com/app/answers/detail/a_id/1024036) (NetSuite login required).

-This repository has two sample SuiteCloud projects:
+This repository includes the following sample SuiteCloud projects:

 - [Sample Toolsets for 2026.1](./Sample-Toolsets/) - This sample uses the new specifications for custom tool script and the `toolset` SDF object.
 It works on NetSuite 2026.1 accounts, but cannot be deployed to NetSuite 2025.2 accounts.
+- [Sample MCP App](./Sample-App/) - This sample demonstrates a minimal NetSuite MCP App implemented as a custom tool in an Account Customization Project (ACP), with a bundled HTML UI that is rendered by an MCP-capable AI client.
 - [Sample Tools for 2025.2](./Sample-Tools/) - This sample uses the old specifications for custom tool script and the `tool` SDF object.
 You can deploy it to NetSuite 2025.2 or 2026.1 accounts, but script execution logs won't be available.